randomBrainstormer/MMM-GoogleCalendar/README.md

 ### Dependencies

 1. The [Google Node.js client library](https://github.com/google/google-api-nodejs-client/): This dependency is required for authenticating to Google and using the Google Calendar API (v3).
-See Installation for instructions.
+See Installation for instructions

 ## Installation